importnikhil/Data-Science/Python/US Economic Data/readme.md

 ![Unemployment Data](unemp.png)
 # Data where unemployment is > 8.5%
 ![](unempcondition.png)
-# Dashboard Using Bokeh which has % GDP change over the years as well as % Unemployment
+# Dashboard Using Bokeh which has % GDP change over the years as well as % unemployment
 ![](dashboard.png)